 12. The Sistine chapel welcomes over 20,000 visitors per day

 Painted by Michelangelo in 1512, the ceiling of the Sistine Chapel is one of the most famous monuments in the world.
+To spend more time exploring and less time standing in line, make sure you get your priority access tickets to the Sistine Chapel and Vatican museums ahead of time.

 13. Italy is home to Europe’s only three active volcanoes